dart-lang/language/working/digit-separators/feature-specification.md

 different purpose (as in separating the digits of a phone number), the rule may not prove useful.

+A separate lint rule could encourage _consistent_ digit separators, which triggers if the digit groups do not have the same size (except the most significant I one, which can be shorter).
+If there are any `__` separators, the number of `_`-separated groups between them should also be the same, and repeatedly for higher numbers of `_`s.

 ### Possible new quick fixes

 There are some possible new automated fix ("quick fix") considerations, but